colivetree/colivetree-blog-gatsby/content/blog/hello-world/index.md

 I also saw a [tweet](https://twitter.com/celso/status/1300144121932320769) by Celso Martinho recently, describing how he'd migrated his blog to Cloudflare Workers.

-I had also been playing around with Gatsby and wanted to use one of their [starter templates](https://github.com/gatsbyjs/gatsby-starter-blog) to build my own site, which had pretty neglected recently.
+I had also been playing around with Gatsby and wanted to use one of their [starter templates](https://github.com/gatsbyjs/gatsby-starter-blog) to build my own site, which had been pretty neglected recently.

+The layout will change significantly over the next few weeks, but this is as good a place to start as any other.

 All of these bring us to this moment in time.